NinjaTrader 8 · Use Case

 Meridian's Stop Manipulation signal monitors active order modifications in real time.
 It fires when:

-• A protective stop on a losing position is widened beyond a threshold relative to the original placement
+- A protective stop on a losing position is widened beyond a threshold you set relative to your declared stop placement

 Each trigger contributes to the PSI score.
-Combined with other active signals — Revenge Entry, Overtrading Pace — the composite reading drops faster than any single signal would produce alone.
+Combined with other active signals — revenge trading, overtrading — the composite PSI drops faster than any single signal would move it on its own.
 Stop manipulation rarely occurs in isolation; it is typically part of a broader pattern of behavioral deterioration within the same session window.

 What Guard can enforce